terminal-labs/class-labs/lab_005/lab_description.md

-# Pillar file variables
+# Pillar file variables - pillar.get
-`lab_003/problem/pillarvalue1.sls` will be placed in `/srv/salt/pillarvalue1.sls` and `lab_003/problem/groceries.sls` will be placed in `/srv/pillar/groceries.sls` on your master's file system.
+`lab_005/problem/pillarvalue3.sls` will be placed in `/srv/salt/pillarvalue3.sls` and `lab_003/problem/groceries.sls` will be placed in `/srv/pillar/groceries.sls` on your master's file system.

-The previous examples used the jinja `set` command to assign a list of strings to a variable.
-In this example, the list of strings exists in a separate pillar file `/srv/pillar/groceries.sls` formatted in YAML.
+The previous examples imported pillar data using the basic `pillar['variable']` method.
+There is another way of importing pillar data that auutomatically applies default values if no matching pillar data is found.
+As before, the pillar file `/srv/pillar/groceries.sls` is provided for you.
 ```YAML
 # file: /srv/pillar/groceries.sls